 With hundreds of exchange students studying in Bali with Asia Exchange every semester, we like to share some travel tips for Bali goers.
-One of the more infrequently visited places, at the very North West tip of Bali, is Menjangan Island.
-Udayana University intern, Isabelle, took a weekend trip to this nature reserve, and shares her experience with you here.
+One of the more infrequently visited places, at the very northwestern tip of Bali, is Menjangan Island.
+Udayana University intern, Isabelle, took a weekend trip to this nature reserve and shares her experience with you here.

-Just a hundred meter outside the northwest coast of Bali lies the small island of Menjangan.
-The name of the island means “deer” in Bahasa Indonesia and comes from the fact that this little island is full of majestic deer’s.
+Just a hundred meters off the northwest coast of Bali lies the small island of Menjangan.
+The name of the island means “deer” in Bahasa Indonesia and comes from the fact that this little island is full of majestic deer.
 The island also has 77 temples and is considered sacred for the Balinese.
 Menjangan island is surrounded by stunning coral reefs that attract divers from all around the world.
-It ranks 3rd on Discovery Channel’s list of The World’s 10 Best spots for snorkeling.
-I decided to visit the island and see for myself if the island is as magic as it sounds!
+It ranks3rd on Discovery Channel’s list of The World’s 10 Best spotsfor snorkeling.
+I decided to visit the island and see for myself if it is as magical as it sounds!

 After only a short walk we could see some deer in the shade under the trees.
 They were very peaceful and had big horns The deer are swimming the 100 meters between Bali and Menjangan island when it is low tide and, if you are lucky you can see them between the islands.
 We snorkeled in another spot around the island which is known for having reef sharks but at this time of the year it is too hot in the ocean for them at this spot.
 I was quite relived over that since sharks is one of my biggest fears and was happy just watching the colorful fishes around me.
 Around 4pm we went back to the harbor in Bali and drove the 2,5 hours back to our villa in Seminyak.

 Menjangan Island has one very special resident – the deer!
 Seeing one of these already makes the trip worthwhile.